gracicot/subgine-pkg/README.md

 Can resolve dependencies recursively.
 Does not attempt to solve the diamond problem for the moment.

+Explanation of implementation in this blog post: [I made a package manager using CMake](https://gracicot.github.io/cmake/2020/04/09/i-made-a-package-manager-using-cmake.html)

 Here's an example `sbg-manifest.json` file:

 ```json